 Approach the stack carefully, truck lined up squarely with the load.
-With the truck just in front of the stack and the upright must in vertical position, raise the forks to the correct height for freely engaging the load pallet.
+With the truck just in front of the stack and the upright must vertical, raise the forks to the correct height for freely engaging the load pallet.
 Adjust fork angle as necessary to fit squarely under the load.
 Move forward until the forks are under the load.